ppant/ppant.github.io/_posts/2023-09-17-bison_ultra_2023_race_report.md

 **Date:** 10th Sept 2023

-This is my second time at Ooty Ultra.
-Check last year's 2022 experience blog [here](/2022/04/16/ootyultra_2022_experience.html)

-[Ooty Ultra 2023](https://ootyultra.kfita.in/) was my first ultra run experience, though by the distance it was less than a full marathon the level of difficulty and elevation was intense.
+[Bison Ultra 2023](https://bisonultra.kfita.in/) was my first ultra run experience, though by the distance it was less than a full marathon the level of difficulty and elevation was intense.
 To prepare for it, I just followed my daily workout i.e. a mix of cycling, running, and strength workouts.

 **Travel**